 Section 1.
 Number and Salaries.
 The officers of the Corporation shall be chosen by the Board and shall include a Chairman of the Board, a President, a Chief Financial Officer, a Secretary and Treasurer or the equivalents of such officers.
-The Board, in its discretion, may also appoint such additional officers as the Board may deem necessary or desirable, including a Treasurer, one (1) or more Vice Presidents, one (1) or more Assistant Vice Presidents, one (1) or more Assistant Secretaries, and one (1) or more Assistant Treasurers, each of whom shall hold office for such period, have such authority and perform such duties as the Board may from time to time determine.
+The Board, in its discretion, may also appoint such additional officers as the Board may deem necessary or desirable, including a Treasurer, one (1) or more Vice Presidents, one (1) or more Assistant Vice Presidents, one (1) or more Assistant Vice Presidents, one (1) or more Assistant Vice Presidents, and one (1) or more Assistant Treasurers, each of whom shall hold office for such period, have such authority and perform such duties as the Board may from time to time determine.
 Any individual may hold two or more offices.